 In order to understand how these fatalities can be prevented, it’s important to understand where and how these pedestrian accidents now occur.
 Researchers found that accidents now are much more likely to involve sports utility vehicles and other powerful vehicles.
 Accidents involving larger cars naturally tend to result in more severe injuries and fatalities, and this was reflected in the insurance Institute for Highway Safety data which found that fatalities per 100 accident involvement jumped by 29% from 2010.

 These fatalities also increased by 454% in urban areas, and 67% in arterial areas.
 They also increased by 56% in the dark.
 Fatalities involving SUVs increased by 81%, accounting for a higher increase than any other type of vehicle.

 Based on this data, the researchers believe that road design has played a huge role in the increasing number of pedestrian fatalities.
 For instance, arterial roads typically do not have safe crossing areas for pedestrians, and this might have played a role in the number of pedestrian fatalities that are now occurring on arterial roads.
 Lowering speed limits can also help reduce the number of accident fatalities because accidents involving speeding cars result in greater severity of injuries and an increased risk of fatality.
 An increase in the number of fatalities involving nighttime accidents also points to the need for enhancing vehicle design and improving street lighting.

-The Indianapolis pedestrian accident lawyers at Montross Miller Muller Mendelson Kennedy, LLP represent persons who have been injured as a result of pedestrian accidents in the Indianapolis region and across Indiana.
+An Indianapolis pedestrian accident lawyer at Montross Miller represent persons who have been injured as a result of pedestrian accidents in the Indianapolis region and across Indiana.